VesnaSUG/FOAM-Recipes/foam-tutorial.md

     'category'
   ],
 ```

+## Journal Merging

 // TODO Vesna - to be continued ...
-- explain journal merging, demo user above
+- further explain journal merging, save created recipies from the win machine and check it in
-- fix the testing section since this is not generated with the generate tests option
 - add a section on the high level system structure and some core services
 - add a section on debugging tips
 - create the rest of the models "off-line" and zip them for download (correct the schema to fully match)
 - create some meaningful full entries and "import" them, explain search filtering feature
 - test the clone mode and write up README.md how to run if you do not follow along

+# Appendix
+[FAOM Guides][foam-guides]

 <!-- List all links here -->